Quantum Tokens for Digital Signatures: Lifting a 1-bit One-time Scheme

-In this section we show how a 1-bit length restricted (see Def.~\ref{def:length_restricted_TS}) onetime (see Def.~\ref{def:unforgeability}) tokenized signature scheme, denoted $\ot1$, can be strengthened to a full-fledged tokenized signature scheme (i.e used to sign an arbitrary number of documents, of arbitrary length).
+In this section we show how a 1-bit length restricted (see Definition~\ref{def:length_restricted_TS}) one-time (see Definition~\ref{def:unforgeability}) tokenized signature scheme, denoted $\ot1$, can be lifted to a full-fledged tokenized signature scheme (i.e used to sign an arbitrary number of documents, of arbitrary length).

 This is done using three reductions, which construct three additional schemes.
-The second scheme, $\otr$ (see Algorithm~\ref{alg:otr}), is onetime $r$-restricted: it is achieved by using the $\ot1$ scheme $r$ times.
-The third scheme, $\ot$ (see Algorithm~\ref{alg:ot}), removes the length restriction by using the hash-and-sign paradigm: instead of signing the document $\alpha$ (which might be arbitrarily long), we sign the document $h_{s}(\alpha)$ where $h_{s}$ is a collision resistant hash function.
-The proof is the same as the classical security proof of the hash-and-sign paradigm (see, for example,~\cite{goldreich04foundations}).
-The fourth scheme, $\ts$ (see Algorithm~\ref{alg:ts}), uses a (quantum resistant) digital signature scheme (denoted $DS$).
-In this scheme the public key used in the previous $\ot$ scheme is signed using a (quantum resistant) digital signature scheme, and added to the quantum money state.
-The public and secret keys are generated using the digital signature scheme.
+The second scheme, $\otr$ (see Algorithm~\ref{alg:otr}), is one-time $r$-restricted: it is achieved by using the $\ot1$ scheme $r$ times.
+The third scheme, $\ot$ (see Algorithm~\ref{alg:ot}), removes the length restriction by using the hash-and-sign paradigm: instead of signing the document $\alpha$ (which might be arbitrarily long), we sign the document $h_{s}(\alpha)$ where $h_{s}$ is a cryptographic hash function.
+The proof relies on the assumption that $h$ is post-quantum collision resistant.
+The proof is the same as the classical security proof of the hash-and-sign paradigm (see, for example,~\cite{goldreich04foundations}), and can be safely skipped by those familiar with it.
+The fourth scheme, $\ts$ (see Algorithm~\ref{alg:ts}), uses a (quantum resistant) digital signature scheme (denoted $\ds$).
+The public and secret keys are those generated by the digital signature.
+To mint, we first run the $\ot$ key-generation to produce $(sk',pk')$, use $sk'$ to mint a quantum money state, sign $pk'$ using $sk$ and append $pk'$ and its signature to the quantum money.
+Verification is done by first checking that $pk'$ is signed correctly, and using $pk'$ to verify the quantum money.
+The fourth construction is very similar to the mini-scheme to full-scheme construction in~\cite{aaronson13quantum}.

-In rest of this section we show that all the reductions maintain unforgeability (see Definition~\ref{def:unforgeability}), testability (Definition~\ref{def:testability}), and that the first two reductions (but not the last) maintain everlasting security (see Definition~\ref{def:everlasting_security}).
-We will always assume that $r \leq poly(\kappa)$.
+In rest of this section we show that all the reductions maintain unforgeability (see Definition~\ref{def:unforgeability}), testability (Definition~\ref{def:testability}), and that the first two reductions (but not the last) maintain everlasting revocability (see Definition~\ref{def:everlasting_security}).
+We will always assume that $r \leq \poly(\kappa)$.

 \begin{theorem}